riedyw/PoshFunctions/Docs/Markdown/New-PFDateFormat.md

 Translating these into dates you get
                       0 = Monday, January 01, 1601 12:00:00.00000 AM
     2650467743999999999 = Friday, December 31, 9999 11:59:59.99999 PM
-ICSDateTime is a \[datetime\] formatted is of the form 'yyyymmddTHHMMSSZ' Excel is a \[double\] that represents dates as the number of days since (Get-Date 1/1/1900)
+ICSDateTime is a \[datetime\] formatted is of the form 'yyyyMMddTHHmmss' ISO8601 is a \[datetime\] formatted is of the form 'yyyy.MMddTHH:mm:ss' Excel is a \[double\] that represents dates as the number of days since (Get-Date 1/1/1900)

 ## RELATED LINKS